 Volunteer experience benefits all, says award recipient

-Kate Kim smiles for the camera“I’ve always been heavily involved in volunteering in the community and on campus.
+For Kate Kim, the benefits of being a volunteer and giving her time to support others is like everything else worth doing in life: “What you put into the experience is what you get back out.”“I’ve always been heavily involved in volunteering in the community and on campus.
 For me, volunteering is unique in that, although you’re not getting paid with money, you are getting paid with experiences – and often those are something a paid job could never give you,” she said.

 This year’s recipient of Western International’s Starfish Leadership Award, Kim has been recognized for her exemplary contributions made to Western International’s Peer Guide Program.
 The initiative pairs 90 upper-year Western students (undergrad and grad) each year with newly arrived international students to guide them in their orientation and adjustment to the Canadian culture and the university community.